avchaykin/cv/CV_EN.md

 ### Profile

-Design and development of products based on microservices and monolithic applications, related to providing user interfaces, technological services, data access, data storage and processing, access management, and security.
+Experienced in designing and developing products using both microservices and monolithic architectures.
+Proficient in providing user interfaces, technological services, data access, data storage, processing, access management, and security.

-Management of the complete product creation cycle, including its design, development, integration with related systems, support organization, and evolution, using the Agile approach (Scrum, Kanban).
-Work on team motivation, selecting an effective approach for teamwork.
-Definition, synchronization, and monitoring of objectives and key results using OKR and KPI methodologies.
+Skilled in managing the entire product lifecycle, from initial design and development to system integration, support organization, and continuous evolution, utilizing Agile methodologies (Scrum, Kanban).
+Adept at motivating teams, selecting effective teamwork approaches, and defining, synchronizing, and monitoring objectives and key results using OKR and KPI methodologies.

-Data collection, analysis, and migration (including BigData), presentation and data-driven decision making.
-Development of tools and scripts for automating daily tasks and data analysis (using Python, R, and other programming languages).
+Expert in data collection, analysis, and migration, including Big Data.
+Proficient in presenting data and making data-driven decisions.
+Experienced in developing tools and scripts to automate daily tasks and data analysis using Python, R, and other programming languages.

-Interaction with partners.
-Selection of external solutions, conducting negotiations, and concluding contracts.
+Experienced in interacting with partners, selecting external solutions, conducting negotiations, and concluding contracts.

 ### Work Experience